 A Property Survey

 Although, if an encroachment has been in place for quite some time, you may be looking at adverse possession.
-So, if a neighbor of the property you are thinking of purchasing has had their fence on your property for twenty years, they may be able to claim that land as theirs.
+If a neighbor of the property you are thinking of purchasing has had their fence on said property for twenty years, they may be able to claim that land as theirs.
 In order for this to happen, the land claimed must have been in use without the permission of the actual owner for that length of time.
 The actual owner should have noticed this was happening as well.